William Nicholson (artist, born 1872): Paintings

 From about 1900, Nicholson concentrated on painting, encouraged by Whistler.
 He first exhibited as a painter at the International Society, of which Whistler was President.

 Work in other fields

 In 1904, he designed the original settings for Peter Pan, and went on to design other plays and to illustrate several books.
 He also designed stained glass, notably a memorial window at St Andrew's Church, Mells.

-Teaching

-Nicholson had a number of pupils, including, in the 1930s, Winston Churchill.
-Churchill wrote that "I think the person who taught me most about painting was William Nicholson".

 Reception

 Nicholson was awarded a gold medal in the graphic works section of the Art competitions at the 1928 Summer Olympics in Amsterdam for his Almanach de douze sports 1898, the French edition of the Almanac of Twelve Sports, published 30 years earlier.
 He was knighted in 1936.